docker/docs/docker-cloud/infrastructure/link-aws.md

 ## How to create the link

-For instructions on how to link your Microsoft Azure account to Docker Cloud, see [the AWS instructions that enable swarm mode](/docker-cloud/cloud-swarm/link-aws-swarm.md).
+For instructions on how to link your AWS account to Docker Cloud, see [the AWS instructions that enable swarm mode](/docker-cloud/cloud-swarm/link-aws-swarm.md).